Sociology 46N Syllabus

 Books to be Purchased at the Stanford Bookstore:

-Other Readings, available in a class reader at the Stanford Bookstore, or on Library Reserve, or linked from Rosenfeld’s website:
+Other Readings, available at the Stanford Bookstore, or on Library Reserve, or linked from Rosenfeld’s website:

 Reading Assignments: